 Facility Maintenance and Rehabilitation - The existing LMDT Treatment Plant is within 3 years of its 30-year expected service life.
 Developing a proactive plan to replace the aging LMDT Treatment Plant supports Reclamation's long-term responsibilities at Leadville and is more efficient and safer than upgrading LMDT Treatment Plant components in a piecemeal fashion.
-Request will support construction activities for a new LMDT Treatment Plant and chemical storage facility.
-Construction of new facilities will ensure environmental compliance, safe and reliable LMDT Treatment Plant operation, and will address personnel and public safety issues and compliance with Federal/State Code requirements.
+The budget request supports construction activities for a replacement LMDT Treatment Plant and chemical storage facility.

+Construction of replacements facilities will ensure environmental compliance, safe and reliable LMDT Treatment Plant operation, and will address personnel and public safety issues and compliance with Federal/State Code requirements.